Batemans Bay Town Centre Masterplan

 Our vision for Batemans Bay is based on maximizing the strong natural features of the town, while also considering the future threats this connection to natural environments poses.

+We framed the future development of this town as the meeting of these two edges; one blue, the other green.
 Our approach to the future urban form of Batemans Bay was based on five concepts.

 A Blue Edge: The waterfront as the site of a future entertainment and short stay accommodation precinct, integrating these needs with the future coastal protection of Batemans Bay.

 A Green Edge: The current town centre integrates successfully to the waterfront (the Blue Edge), but the other edge – its unique wetlands – is less present in the everyday character of the town.
 Our recommendations expand the future built form and public space of Batemans Bay to acknowledge this green edge, and draw it into the centre of the town.

 Watergardens Neighbourhood: Another of Batemans Bay’s underused natural assets is its souther Watergardens and our vision sees this as the central amenity of a new multi-use neighbourhood adjacent to the current town centre.